sagemath/sage/src/doc/en/reference/references/index.rst

                Spectral sets and functions on Euclidean Jordan algebras.
                University of Maryland, Baltimore County, Ph.D. thesis, 2017.

 ..
+[JG2018] Juyoung Jeong and M. Seetharama Gowda.
+            *Permutation invariant proper polyhedral cones and their Lyapunov rank*.
+            Journal of Mathematical Analysis and Applications
+            463(1):377-385, 2018. :doi:`10.1016/j.jmaa.2018.03.024`.

+..
 [JK1981] Gordon James, Adalbert Kerber,
             *The Representation Theory of the Symmetric Group*, Encyclopedia of Mathematics and its Applications, vol. 16,